 We historically marketed the output of fabricated semiconductor wafers provided by a wafer fabrication foundry owned and operated by Anam Semiconductor, Inc. ("ASI").
 On February 28, 2003, we sold our wafer fabrication services business to ASI.
-Beginning with the first quarter of 2003, we will reflect our wafer fabrication services segment as a discontinued operation and restate our historical results.
+We restated our historical results to reflect our wafer fabrication services segment as a discontinued operation.

 Our business is tied to market conditions in the semiconductor industry, which is highly cyclical.
 Based on industry estimates, from 1981 through 2002, there were 12 years when semiconductor industry growth, measured by revenue dollars, was 10% or less and 10 years when growth was 19% or greater.
 Since 1981, the semiconductor industry declined in 1985, 1996, 1998 and 2001.
 The semiconductor industry declined an unprecedented 32% in 2001 and experienced a 1% growth in 2002 as compared to 2001.
 The historical trends in the semiconductor industry are not necessarily indicative of the results of any future period.
-Semiconductor industry analysts are forecasting significant growth in the semiconductor industry in each of 2003 and 2004.
+Semiconductor industry in each of 2003 and 2004.
 The strength of the semiconductor industry is dependent primarily upon the strength of the computer and communications systems markets as well as the strength of the worldwide economy.
-Although significant recovery was noted in our company's core packaging services during the second quarter of 2002, our test services assets and several non-core packaging services assets remained at low utilization rates relative to our projections, and are no longer expected to reach previously anticipated utilization levels.
+Although significant recovery was noted in most of our company's packaging services during the second quarter of 2002, our test services assets and several packaging services assets remained at low utilization rates relative to our projections, and are no longer expected to reach previously anticipated utilization levels.
 We recognized total impairment charges of \$263.4 million during the second quarter of 2002.
-The nature of the impairment charges was as follows: (1) \$18.7 million impairment charge to reduce the carrying value of the test and packaging assets to be disposed to their fair value less cost to sell; (2) \$171.6 million impairment charge to reduce the carrying value of test assets and certain non-core packaging assets that are held and used to fair value, and (3) \$73.1 million goodwill impairment charge associated with our test services reporting unit.
+The nature of the impairment charges was as follows: (1) \$18.7 million impairment charge to reduce the carrying value of the test and packaging assets to be disposed to their fair value less cost to sell; (2) \$171.6 million impairment charge to reduce the carrying value of test assets and certain packaging assets that are held and used to fair value, and (3) \$73.1 million goodwill impairment charge associated with our test services reporting unit.